ASCII-LAB/EviSEC/README.md

 # EviSEC: Evidential Spectrum-Aware Contrastive Learning for Out-of-Distribution Detection in Dynamic Graphs

 ## Abstract
-In this study, we explore *Out-of-Distribution Detection in Dynamic Graphs* and analyze it using *Evidential Deep Learning*.
+In this study, we explore **Out-of-Distribution Detection in Dynamic Graphs** and analyze it using **Evidential Deep Learning**.
 We employ the 6 datasets in three download task and implement our methods for a comprehensive analysis of results.
+Specifically, we propose EviSEC, an innovative and effective OOD detector via Evidential Spectrum-awarE Contrastive Learning.

 ## Dataset
 6 datasets were used in the paper: